-South Dakota is located in the North-central area of the United States.
+South Dakota is located in the North-central area of the United States of America.
 It is bordered by North Dakota on the North, Minnesota and Iowa to the East, Nebraska to the South, and Wyoming and Montana to the West.

 Europeans started setting in the area of South Dakota in the 18th century.
 A viable fur trade existed between European settlers and native people of the area.
 Unfortunately, due to the need for land for European settlers and the discovery of gold in the area led to a number of clashes with the native populations, and eventually battles which were won by the settlers.
 The native people were moved on to reservations, and their land was used by settlers.

-North and South Dakota were considered one region, but when joining the United States in 1889, was split into North and South Dakota for political regions.
+North and South Dakota were considered one region, but when joining the United States in 1889, was split into North and South Dakota for political reasons.